 People with Parkinson’s can experience this for several reasons, including infrequent blinking due to impaired reflexes.
 Infrequent blinking stimulates the lacrimal (tear) gland resulting in excessive watering.
 Irritation can also be a cause and this is often eased by using eye lubricants.

 If the watering does not settle your neurologist may refer you to an ophthalmic surgeon.
 Botulinum toxin A injections into the lacrimal (tear) gland may also help.

-This is a common in Parkinson’s.
+This is a common symptom in Parkinson’s.
 Reading, for example, may become difficult.